-(If your cat is marking inappropriately all over your home, talk to your vet.
-The two of you may need to come up with a behavior modification plan, or there may be a medical reason as to why your cat is marking)
+All that said, if your cat is marking inappropriately all over your home, talk to your vet.
+The two of you may need to come up with a behavior modification plan, or there may be a medical reason as to why your cat is marking.

 3. Keep Things Clean And Fresh

 Nothing spoils post sexy time pillow talk like a glare from your cat that could drill a hole through you and your partner’s skull.
-Many people feel weird when they receive what they interpret as a “judgmental” look from their cat after having sex.
-If you are one of these people, give yourself a quick pinch and remind yourself that your cat is not the boss.
-(Also, your cat is not judging you like you think.
-Just give them a friendly “hello” and get on with your day.)
+Many people feel weird when they receive what they interpret as a “judgmental” look from their cat after getting intimate.

 Has your cat ever killed the mood?
-What was the behavior and what did you do to curb it?
-Let us know in the comments.
+What was the behavior, and what did you do to curb it?
+Let us know in the comments below!